dprojects/Woodworking/Docs/README.md

 		~/.local/share/FreeCAD/Mod/Woodworking/

-**Note:**
+> [!TIP]

-* You can update this workbench later via [debuginfo](https://github.com/dprojects/Woodworking/tree/master/Docs#debuginfo) tool.
+> You can update this workbench later via [debuginfo](https://github.com/dprojects/Woodworking/tree/master/Docs#debuginfo) tool. <br>
-* To get better stability make sure your current Woodworking workbench version has always the same prefix version number as the FreeCAD version.
+> To get better stability make sure your current Woodworking workbench version has always the same prefix version number as the FreeCAD version.
 You can also verify this via [debuginfo](https://github.com/dprojects/Woodworking/tree/master/Docs#debuginfo) tool.

 # Extras